josev2046/VW-D16/README.md

 ---

-## 4. The 16-Step Grid & Parameter Locks
+## 4. The 16-step grid & parameter locks

 The sequencer matrix relies on tactile, physical-style drum pads designed for instant feedback and deep parameter modulation.

-### 4.1 Step Interactions
+### 4.1 Step interactions

-- **Audition & Toggle** — Clicking or tapping a step's drum pad toggles it on or off.
+- **Audition & toggle** — Clicking or tapping a step's drum pad toggles it on or off.
 Doing so immediately auditions the drum sound with its current parameters.
-- **Visual Feedback** — A dedicated LED sits at the top of each column to indicate the active playback step, while the drum pads themselves depress and light up in the channel's colour when programmed.
+- **Visual feedback** — A dedicated LED sits at the top of each column to indicate the active playback step, while the drum pads themselves depress and light up in the channel's colour when programmed.

-### 4.2 Parameter Locking (P-Locks)
+### 4.2 Parameter locking (P-Locks)

 The VW-D16 lets you uncouple individual steps from a track's global parameters, enabling complex, evolving rhythms from a single drum voice — for example, a hi-hat pattern where every third hat is pitched down with a long decay.

-**How to create a Parameter Lock:**
+**How to create a parameter lock:**

 1. Press and hold a pad on the grid.
 This also toggles that step on or off, and the pad turns orange to indicate "Hold" mode.
 2. While still holding the pad, move the `TUNE`, `DECAY`, or `LEVEL` slider on that track's left-hand control block.